 For D.C.s just starting out, or well-established doctors looking to expand, asking the right questions and choosing the right equipment financing can make a big difference when it comes to budgets, balance sheets, and the bottom line.
 Where you get your financing will matter just as much as the financing option you choose.

-by Melissa Knutson in Get Financing on Monday, July 24, 2017
+by Tony Dickinson in Get Financing on Monday, July 24, 2017

 Finding an equipment financing company that’s right for you will depend heavily on the size of your business, your geographic location, and, most of all, the particular equipment that you need.
 But the same basic procedures — and red flags to watch out for — apply.
 The more questions you ask and the more information you have will help you make an informed decision and put you in the driver’s seat when choosing equipment financing — and may just save you lots of headaches and thousands of dollars in the long run.